 - has been officially inspected in the country of origin (or country of dispatch)

-- complies with statutory requirements for entry into GB
+- complies with statutory requirements for entry

 - is free from quarantine pests and disease